WHAT IS THE "ROAD TO RUIN"?

 It will cost Shropshire at least £28m with no upper limit to our liability (since the county will have to pay for any overrun costs).

-It will also generate 70,000 tonnes of CO2 (more than flying everyone in Shrewsbury to New York and back) and destroy SSI wetlands, ancient oak trees and vital natural habitats.
-This from a council that declared a Climate Emergency in May 2019!
+It will also generate nearly 50,000 tonnes of CO2 and destroy SSI wetlands, ancient oak trees and vital natural habitats.
+The road will save 350 tonnes of CO2 a year, which means it will take 137 years to be 'worthwhile' in carbon terms...
+This from a council that declared a 'climate emergency' in July 2019!

 Better solutions to the town's traffic congestion issues exist.
 Check out Better Shrewsbury Transport for more on these.